RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 > If you change `SSO_ADMIN_USERNAME`, `SSO_ADMIN_PASSWORD` then you need to login RH-SSO web console with them.

-Once you complete to deploy RH-SSO in OpenShift then you will see HTTPS/HTTP route URL as below:
+Once you complete to deploy `RH-SSO` in `Networking > Routes` at OpenShift web console then you will see `HTTPS/HTTP` route URL as below:

 ![sso]({% image_path rhsso_deployment.png %})

-Click on *HTTPS` URL(i.e. secure-sso-user1-catalog.apps.seoul-0993.openshiftworkshop.com) to access RH-SSO web console as below:
+Click on `HTTPS` URL(i.e. _secure-sso-user0-catalog.apps.cluster-seoul-a30e.seoul-a30e.openshiftworkshop.com_) to access RH-SSO web console as below:

 ![sso]({% image_path rhsso_landing_page.png %})